mrtztg/k8s-notes/README.md

 - To run a command in a container in ad Pod, run `kubectl exec -it <podName> -- <command>`, for example:
   - `k exec -it myPod -- cat /logs/logs.txt` to print content of logs.txt file
   - `k exec -it myPod -- sh` to enter interactive command line of the container.

+## Cluster, Node and Namespace extra Notes
+- To see Node info (like how many clusters does it have access to), run `k config view`
+- To switch the cluster, use `k config use-context {clusterName}`
+- To find out current cluster and context, run ` k config get-contexts`
+- To set default namespace, use `k config set-context --current --namespace={namespaceName}`

 # Scheduler
 ## Fundamentals